Simblissity home > G.E.T.

 Detailed topographic maps are absolutely essential for navigation along the G.E.T.
 Not only will such maps help you to visualize the route, your location along it, and the terrain itself, but they can also be invaluable in the event of a detour, whether voluntary or involuntary.

-The Grand Enchantment Trail topo map set contains over 100 maps, covering the entire route from Phoenix to Albuquerque.
-Each topographic map is based on USGS 7.5' quadrangle data - the most detailed and accurate available - and features additional information pertinent to the G.E.T.: the route line, alternate routes and detours, mileage between features, GPS waypoints, locations of potential water and campsites, and other information as helpful.
-For most hikers, these maps are not intended to be used in place of the guidebook, but to supplement the guide and to offer independent field reference at those times when only a basic confirmation of the route is needed.
+The Grand Enchantment Trail topo mapset contains over 100 richly-illustrated PDF maps, covering the entire route from Phoenix to Albuquerque at a navigation-ready high level of detail.
+Each digital topographic map is based on USGS 7.5' quadrangle data - the most detailed and accurate available - and features additional information pertinent to the G.E.T.: the route line, alternate routes and detours, mileage between features, GPS waypoints, locations of potential water and campsites, detailed navigational pointers, and other information as helpful.
+These digital maps are intended both for printing at home and for carrying on a smartphone.
+For the most part, these maps are not intended to be used in place of the guidebook, but to complement the guide and to offer independent field reference at those times when only a basic confirmation of the route is needed.

-Please note: The GPS waypoints, as shown on the topo map set, are named and keyed to a waypoints reference file included with the map set.
+Please note: The GPS waypoints, as shown on the GET topo maps, are named and keyed to GPS waypoint files (gpx file format) included with the mapset.
 This is to say, the maps show only the waypoint names, which are shorter than the actual waypoint coordinates and so easier to display on the maps with clarity.
-The waypoints reference file lists the actual GPS waypoints.
-Note also that the online guidebook chapter descriptions reference waypoint names and not actual GPS waypoints.
-To obtain actual GPS waypoints, one must obtain the topo map set.
+The waypoints files contain the actual GPS waypoints and these can be used within smartphone navigation apps or standalone GPS units to navigate with precision toward a waypoint as needed.
+Note also that the online guidebook chapter descriptions reference waypoint names and not actual coordinates.
+To obtain actual GPS waypoints for use in navigation, one should obtain the most recent version of the topo mapset.

-The G.E.T. topo map set is available on CD-ROM through the Simblissity online store.
+The G.E.T. topo mapset is available as a digital download.
 Click here for more information and to order.

 Other Useful Maps